OPFORGE

 • integrate telemetry into detection pipelines

-• score detection vs physical impact
+• score detection against physical impact

 • expand to additional scenarios: